 Paris’ Two Opera Houses!

 The whole opera house was listed as a ‘Monument Historique’ by the French State in 1923.
 The Palais Garnier underwent a series of restoration work in the 2000s and 2010s.

 With the opening of the Opera Bastille in 1989, the Palais Garnier lost its status of primary home of the Paris Opera.
 It is mainly uses for ballet performances.

 The Palais Garnier was a famous set for the movie ‘La Grande Vadrouille’ (Don’t look now, we’re being shot at) starring Louis de Funès in 1966.

-Exterior of Palais Garnier
+Let’s have a look at the Exterior of Palais Garnier

 “I consider the building’s façade the most typical and most personal part of the whole work, and even if it had more flaws than it already does, I would still be proud of designing it.
 True, there is some regrettable heaviness, but also perfect elegance.
 If I had done only the first-storey loggia and used marbles of various colours, I believe I would have largely fulfilled my duty as artist, while making some mistakes, truth be told; but in going off the beaten track and boldly moving forward!”
 Charles Garnier